11 Book Cover Design Mistakes That Could Ruin Your Book Sales

 Some stock photo sites also offer free images that can be used, but since they are available to everyone, everyone uses them so they lose their originality.

-11. Too Much Feedback from Outside
+10. Too Much Feedback from Outside

 Getting feedback on your cover is important.
-You should get it before even choosing a cover.

 But…